Team Pycno in the News!

 Sea spiders move oxygen with pumping guts (not hearts) -- Science Daily

 Underwater 'Spider' Breathes Through Its Legs -- National Geographic

 Sea spiders use their guts to pump oxygen through their freaky little bodies -- Popular Science

-Tim Dwyer, part of the PolarTREC program, will be keeping a blog about his time in Antarctica and experiences working with our research group.
+Tim Dwyer, part of the PolarTREC program, kept a blog about his time in Antarctica and experiences working with our research group.
 Check out his blog HERE!

 Read about an interview with Amy on Giant Sea Spiders, Frigid Divers, and the Oxygen Hypothesis in an article published in Eco Magazine.

 Researchers have more questions than answers about giant sea spiders.
 Bret talks to CBC about why Antarctic spiders get so large.

 Check out an article published in Hakai magazine about our research in Antarctica!
 What's Supersizing Antarctica's Sea Spiders?

 Secrets of Gigantic Sea Spiders.
 Our article featured in the Antarctic Sun, the digital paper for research and life in Antarctica.

 Our research was featured in the July 2015 issue of the UW Friday Harbor Labs "Tide Bites."